 I’m super excited about today’s project!
-Spring is in the air and although I have a black thumb, I have been swooning over all the beautiful greenhouses I’ve seen online lately.
+Even though I have a black thumb, I have been swooning over all the beautiful greenhouses I’ve seen online lately.
 Although this greenhouse is tiny, it’s affordable…and gold!

 A cute greenhouse for less than $20?
 Sold.
-I picked it up at Ikea last week and knew right away it would be the perfect hacking candidate. 😄
+I picked it up at IKEA immediately and knew right away it would be the perfect hacking candidate. 😄

-First up, gather your supplies
+First up, gather your supplies.

 - Ikea Socker Greenhouse (you can find it online at Amazon right here, but it’s quite a bit more expensive.
 If you don’t have an Ikea around, use this glass terrarium instead—it’s similar!